 In political science, the most common form of dissertation is type 2, however, a candidate may also consider the other options and discuss them with his/her advisor.
 Publications published before the commencement of doctoral studies at the University of Tartu may be accepted toward this requirement, subject to review by the Board of the Institute.
 The defence of the thesis takes place in the form of a public academic discussion after all other requirements for the degree have been met.
-For additional information, see the Statutes of Research Degrees on the UT main website.
+For additional information, see the Procedure for Awarding Doctorates on the UT main website.

 As a University-wide requirement, PhD students must pass an annual progress review (atesteerimine).
 At the Johan Skytte Institute of Political Studies, the progress review usually takes place in late August every year.

 What is the progress review?
 The purpose of these annual meetings (PhD student + supervisor + 3 or 4-member committee) is to assess the progress a PhD student has made in the programme.
 The meeting is a 20-30 minute discussion based on the student's individual study plan (English; Estonian) and the progress review form, which you have to submit in advance (English; Estonian).
 As a result of the meeting, the committee must make a recommendation, i.e. choose one of the following options:

 The basis for this decision is coursework completed, credit points earned and progress made on the dissertation (including research activities related to the dissertation such as publications, conference presentations, participation in research projects).
 Ideally, to complete the programme in four years, one should earn 60 ECTS per year.
 45 ECTS per year and above is considered sufficient for full-time study (täiskoormusega õpe), 30-44 ECTS per year is sufficient for part-time study (osakoormusega õpe).

 The UT Study Regulations with section on ‘Progress review of doctoral students’ are available here (see section V.5).